digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/app-arch.rst

 Daml application uses JWT tokens for access authorization, checking if the party submitting the request has the necessary rights for it.
 How an application acquires access tokens depends on the participant node it talks to and is ultimately set up by the participant node operator.

-Of course, there are many ways that the architecture and technology stack can be changed to fit your needs, which we'll mention in the corresponding sections.
+There are many ways that the architecture and technology stack can be changed to fit your needs, which we'll mention in the corresponding sections.

 To get started quickly with the recommended application architecture, generate a new project using the ``create-daml-app`` template: